stolostron/deploy/README.md

 Note: This script can be run multiple times and will attempt to continue where it left off.
 It is also good practice to run the `uninstall.sh` script if you have a failure and have installed multiple times.

-## Deploying Downstream Builds SNAPSHOTS for Product Quality Engineering
+## Deploying Downstream Builds SNAPSHOTS for Product Quality Engineering (only 2.0+)

+### Requirements

-To deploy a downstream build from `quay.io/acm-d`, you need to `export COMPOSITE_BUNDLE=true` and ensure that your OCP cluster meets two conditions:
+To deploy a downstream build from `quay.io/acm-d` ensure that your OCP cluster meets the following requirements:

-1. The cluster must have an ImageContentSourcePolicy as follows (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes).
-To apply the ImageContentSourcePolicy, run `oc apply -f icsp.yaml` with `icsp.yaml` containing the following:
+1. The cluster must have an ImageContentSourcePolicy (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes).

-    **2.0+**
+    To create the ImageContentSourcePolicy run:

     ```
+    echo "
     apiVersion: operator.openshift.io/v1alpha1
     kind: ImageContentSourcePolicy
     metadata: